prototypefund/Digital_Bargeld-docs/api-mint.rst

   The mint responds with a JSON object containing the following fields:

   * `balance`: Money left in this purse.
 A list of denominations (in case multiple currencies happen to be in the same purse).
-  * `blind_session_pub`: Blinding key to be used for withdrawing from this purse.
-    The field may be absent if the balance is smaller than the smallest denomination offered by the mint.
   * `expiration`: Expiration date of the purse.
   * `sig`: Signature of the mint.

-  For the same `balance`, the blinding key `blinding_pub` must be the same.
-Otherwise the mint is faulty.

   **Error Responses**

-  :status 402 Payment Required: The balance of the purse is not sufficient
-    to withdraw any coin denomination offered by the mint.

   :status 400 Bad Request: The `withdraw_pub` parameter is missing or malformed.